So you’re thinking about why you should learn French?

 But is French useful only in France?

 No!
 It's also widely spoken in:

 - a large number of African countries, a continent on the move

-Speaking French will create a huge number of new business opportunities throughout the francophone world.
+The benefits of speaking French will create a huge number of new business opportunities throughout the francophone world.

-If you don’t have a job or aren't looking for new work, being competent in this widely-spoken international language will give you a big advantage.
+If you don’t have a job or are looking for new work, being competent in this widely-spoken international language will give you a big advantage.
 Speaking both English and French is a real asset in the business world.